Kaustubh-Pareek/NeuroTutor/README.md

 # NeuroTutor — Personalized AI Study Guide Generator

-NeuroTutor is an AI-powered web application that generates tailored study guides based on uploaded **PDFs or text files on any topic**.
-It uses the Gemini 1.5 Pro model to extract key topics, summaries, and potential questions, making learning and revision faster and more effective.
+NeuroTutor is an AI-powered web application that generates tailored study guides based on uploaded **PDFs or text input on any topic**.
+It uses the Google’s Gemini 2.0 Flash Lite model to extract key topics, summaries, and potential questions, making learning and revision faster and more effective.

 ---